 - The response from the directory server is returned to Paysafe.

 Paysafe returns the enrollmentchecks response to the merchant.
 The response contains the threeDEnrollment flag.
-If this is "N" then the cardholder is not enrolled in the card issuer's 3D Secure scheme, so a normal payment authorization can be made using the Card Payments API.
-If this is "Y" then the acsURL and paReq fields are populated in the response and the customer must now be authenticated.
+If threeDEnrollment = N, then the cardholder is not enrolled in the card issuer's 3D Secure scheme, so a normal payment authorization can be made using the Card Payments API.
+If threeDEnrollment = Y, then the acsURL and paReq fields are populated in the response and the customer must now be authenticated.

 - The merchant redirects the customer's browser to the acsURL returned in step 4 above, using an HTTP form POST.
-The content of this POST request needs to contain the payment authentication request value (PaReq - note capitalization), the merchant response URL (TermUrl - note capitalization), and an optional merchant-defined variable (MD) that the 3D ACS server will return at the end of the cardholder authentication process.
+The content of this POST request needs to contain the payment authentication request value (PaReq—note capitalization), the merchant response URL (TermUrl—note capitalization), and an optional merchant data (MD) field that the 3D ACS server will return at the end of the cardholder authentication process.

-- The 3D ACS server will post the MD (merchant data) and payment response (PaRes) parameter back to the TermUrl provided.
+- The 3D ACS server will post the merchant data (MD) and payment response (PaRes) parameter back to the TermUrl provided.
 At this stage, the customer has now been authenticated by the card issuer.

 - The merchant posts an Authentication message containing the paRes parameter (note capitalization) returned from the ACS server and their merchantRefNum to the Paysafe authentication endpoint.
 The endpoint includes the enrollment_id that was returned in the original enrollment lookup request.